jesselansdown/Gurobify/README.md

 			sense is "<", ">" or "=" corresponding to each row of mat rhs is the value on the right hand side of the expression for each row of mat

-	in both instances, it is possible to add as many option variables as desired from the following list (written exactly as expressed below).
-	More information in these options can be found in the Gurobi documentation
+	in both instances, it is possible to add as many option variables as desired from the following list (written exactly as expressed below).More information in these options can be found in the Gurobi documentation

 		TimeLimit (Takes a floating value.
 Default is no time limit.)
 		BestObjBound (Takes a floating value.
 Default is no best object bound.)
 		NumericFocus (Takes an integer between 0 and 3.
 Default is 0.)
+		Cutoff (Takes a floating value.
+Default is no cut off.)
 		LogToConsole (Takes either true or false.
 Default is false.)